luisvinicius167/ityped/README.md

   * @param {Integer} backDelay Time before backspacing
   * @param {Integer} startDelay Time before typing starts
   * @param {Boolean} loop The animation loop
-  * @param {Function} onFinished The callback that will handler when the last word are
+  * @param {Function} onFinished The callback that will called if the loop are false and when the last word are
   * decremented
   **/

   const config = {
     strings: ['Dead simple animated typing.', 'No dependencies'],
     //optional
-    typeSpeed: 55, //default
+    typeSpeed: 100, //default
     //optional
-    backSpeed: 30, //default
+    backSpeed: 50, //default
     //optional
     startDelay: 500, //default
     //optional